n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

 meant be to be disabled by end users in application code.

-`ccmp` lookups can specify arbitrary decomposition mappings and composition mappings, via one-to-many or many-to-one GSUB substitutions.
+`ccmp` lookups can specify arbitrary decomposition mappings and composition mappings, via one-to-many or many-to-one <abbr>GSUB</abbr>
+substitutions.

 These lookups should be applied regardless of whether